Planning for a Skydive but can’t gather the courage to do it? Remember, Skydiving Isn’t Scary!

-I mean I remember how scared I felt before the dive.
-I did over a dozen stories on my Instagram page telling people that I’ve been feeling so scared that I’m considering to back-out.
-Reacting to the stories, many people shared reassurance with one of them sharing the most useful set of words “Skydiving is not a rollercoaster ride” and now that I’ve done it and know how it feels, I can evaluate how apt her words were.
+Reacting to the stories, many people were reassured, with one person sharing the most useful set of words “Skydiving is not a rollercoaster ride” now that I’ve done it and know how it feels, I can evaluate how apt her words were.

 Skydiving Isn’t A Rollercoaster Ride